frostburn/hewmp/README.md

 M6-
 $ python -m hewmp.notation 5/3 --absolute
 F5#-
+$ python -m hewmp.notation 5/3 --color
+y6
 $ python -m hewmp.notation 11/7 --smitonic
 L5>
 ```
 For more details on the last command see the [Smitonic Extension](#smitonic).
 ## Chords
-HEWMP has multiple ways of specifying groups of notes that sound together.
+Text2Music has multiple ways of specifying groups of notes that sound together.
 ### Otonal Chords
 Use `:` to spell out chords as extended ratios.
 The first number is always at the current pitch.
 ```